-We are holding an event in June for Care Home Open Day 2017.
-Everyone is welcome, please contact us on the email below for
+Kingsdown House will be holding an event on June 8th for Care Home Open Day, please contact the service directly for details.

 Rachel Fuller’s life has just taken a turn for the better since she’s been reunited with long-standing family friends.

 Rachel, who has learning difficulties and complex health needs, lives at one of our residential homes in Strood.